revk/ESP32-LED/README.md

 ## Software

 Both boards are designed so they can run WLED code.
-The code included here is different, but offeres a number of useful features.
+The code included here is different, but offers a number of useful features.

 * Handles various formats, RGB, RGBW, and some with other sequences like GRB.
 * Sound reactive using microphone.